 When asked why he robbed banks, Willie Sutton famously replied, ‘That’s where the money is.”

-Direct marketers have been saying it for years.
+Direct marketers have been saying essentially the same thing for years.
 “The money is in the list.”
 For a while, many on the internet (including me, I’m embarrassed to say) got caught up in RSS feeds and subscriber numbers.
 Wrong.

 The money is in the list